Richard T. Antoun: Al-Zahrani legal proceedings and guilty plea

 After his arraignment, al-Zahrani was charged with second-degree murder, and held without bail at the Broome County Sheriff's Correctional Facility.
 The Saudi Gazette reported that the Saudi Consulate in New York retained a lawyer to represent al-Zahrani.
 New York City lawyer Frederica L. Miller represented him.
 Members of the consulate met with Al-Zahrani, and the consulate was in touch with his family, including one relative who lived in the US.

 Senator Charles Schumer followed the case, and was in touch with the District Attorney's office.
 Schumer said: "We have to make sure it's not like the situation ... where this person flees the county.
 The law enforcement authority says they're keeping a careful eye there."

 On January 22, 2010, al-Zahrani was indicted by a grand jury in Broome County Court for intentionally stabbing and killing Antoun, and charged with second degree murder.
 A conviction of second-degree murder would carry a minimum sentence of 15 years to life, and a maximum of 25 years to life, under New York statutes.
 Al-Zahrani remained in Broome County jail without bail.
 His legal expenses were paid by the Saudi Consulate.

 On February 4, 2010, al-Zahrani pleaded not guilty to one felony count of second-degree murder, and declined a bail hearing before Broome County Judge Martin E. Smith.

 Al-Zahrani's attorney wrote in a notice of intent to use psychiatric evidence that she filed in Broome County Court on July 21, 2010, that psychiatric evidence would show he lacked substantial capacity to know or appreciate the nature and consequences of his conduct, and was "psychotic and suffering from a longstanding major mental illness, schizoaffective disorder."
 Evidence was to include testimony from the defense's medical experts, Steven Simring and Charles Patrick Ewing.

 A competency hearing was held after mental health professionals concluded that al-Zahrani was mentally incompetent to understand his charge or be tried.
 On February 22, 2011, Broome County Judge Joseph F. Cawley Jr. ordered Al-Zahrani be placed in the custody of a state psychiatric facility for treatment, until he was deemed mentally competent to be tried.
 No new trial date was set, and the order was good for up to year.
 Al-Zahrani was to go on trial when deemed mentally competent.

 Al-Zahrani pleaded guilty on May 20, 2011, to one felony count of first-degree manslaughter, and agreed not to appeal his sentence.
 In September 2011 he was sentenced in Broome County Court to 15 years in prison.
-He is to be deported to Saudi Arabia after he serves his prison sentence.
+He was released in October 2022 and was deported to Saudi Arabia after serving his prison sentence.